Internships and Careers

 Why should I do an internship?

-Internships offer valuable work experience and can help you build your résumé, expand your professional network, and help you identify what kind of work you would like to pursue post-graduation.
-Students who have completed internships are often considered to be the most marketable.
+Internships offer valuable work experience and can help you build your résumé, expand your professional network, and identify what kind of work you would like to pursue post-graduation.
+In some cases, internships have led to employment for students post internship.
+While internships may be paid or unpaid, all provide invaluable experience.

 When can I do an internship?